 To download, right-click the file and select "Save link as".

-Please use this form to contact Bishop Skelton
+Please use this form to contact Archbishop Skelton

 Melissa M. Skelton Elected the 12th Metropolitan and Archbishop of the Ecclesiastical Province of BC and Yukon on the First Ballot, May 12, 2018 Melissa M. Skelton, Bishop of the Diocese of New Westminster was...
 Read More